yabeda-rb/yabeda-datadog/README.md

 ### Limitations

+On the first run of your application you will see such error messages in your logs:

+    ERROR -- yabeda_datadog: metric registration failed for yourapp.some_metric: metric_name not found

-On the first run of your application no metrics metadata will be updated.
-This is happening because metrics have not yet been collected, thus not been created, and there is nothing to update.
+This is happening because metrics have not yet been collected and pushed to the DataDog (it may take up to the minute).
+So update metric metadata request to DataDog is failing.

+This error will disappear on next run when all metrics' data reach DataDog and DataDog will be aware of it.

 ### Example